Health Psychology Post-Doctoral Fellowship Program

 About Our Program

-Graduates of our program are competitively prepared to work in a number of settings, including academic medical centers, private hospitals, private psychology practices with medical specialization, academic psychology departments, and outpatient medical clinics.
+Graduates of our program are competitively prepared to work in a number of settings, including academic medical centers, private hospitals, independent psychology practices with medical specialization, academic psychology departments, and outpatient medical clinics.

 One fellow spends 20 percent time in the outpatient Health Psychology Clinic (on site).
 The other fellow spends 20 percent time in Pediatrics (on site).
 Fellows also: